EasyFarm/EasyFarm/README.md

 This should generate a coverage folder containing a index.htm file containing the code coverage report.
 You can open that up in chrome to see the coverage metrics.

+#### Running Unit tests

+To run the unit tests in the Visual Studio Test Explorer you will need to have the xunit test runner nuget package installed.
+If that isn't already installed, you can install it to your EasyFarm.Tests project by managing the nuget packages via:

+Tools > Nuget Package Manager > Manage Nuget Packages for this solution...

+in the browse tab search for "xunit.runner.visualstudio" and install the test runner to the EasyFarm.Tests project.

+You should now be able to Run All tests in the test explorer.

 #### Special Thanks!

 * The FFEVO Team for producing the previous memory reading api this program could not operate without.